Sdaas/karate-kafka/README.md

 ## Examples

-Make sure to run `mvn install` from the root directory before running any of the examples below.
+Make sure to run `mvn clean install` from the root directory before running any of the examples below.
 This will ensure that that the `karate-kafka` jar is installed correctly in the local repository before it is used.